 - Reflections on what the discipline means to you.
 Examples of this include: What Women’s History Month Means to Me, by Dr Ana Stevenson.

 The blog is currently run and administered by Katrina ( Kat ) Perry and Lyndsey Jenkins, committee members on the Women’s History Network National Steering Committee If you are interested in writing for us then please do get in touch with Lyndsey and Kat by emailing: email@example.com.

 What format should my blog take?

 Blog posts should be between 500-1000 words.
-When submitting your blog to Kate please also include a copyright free image (e.g from wikimedia commons), and a brief biography (100 words maximum) such as: Kate Law is a feminist historian of the British Empire.
+When submitting your blog please also include a copyright free image (e.g from wikimedia commons), and a brief biography (100 words maximum) such as: Kate Law is a feminist historian of the British Empire.
 She specialises in the history of decolonisation in Southern Africa and her first book, Gendering The Settler State: White Women, Race, Liberalism, and Empire in Rhodesia, 1950-1980 was published in 2016.